mathiahb/TTK4145_V2025_Gruppe4/Project/shared_states/shared_states_documentation.md

 Shared States
 ----

-The shared states module is the bridge between the elevator and the network.
-Shared states holds all hall requests, elevator states and which nodes are connected to the network.
+This module acts as a bridge between the elevator logic and the network.
+It stores:

+* All hall requests,
+* Elevator states,
+* Information about which nodes are currently connected.

-A peer-to-peer network is dependent on all the nodes sharing the same worldview at all times.
-Therefore the local elevator sends updated information through channels to the shared states modules every time there is a new hall request, a hall request that should be cleared, or an updated state on the elevator.
-The shared states module then translates and sends the information to the network (2 phase commit) so that all the elevators will be updated and have identical shared states.
+In a peer-to-peer network it is critical that all nodes shares the same worldview.
+Otherwise, the decisions they make are not coherent.
+Therefore, whenever the local elevator has a new hall request, an updated state, or wants to clear an existing request, it sends updated information through channels to the shared states modules.
+The shared states module then translates and sends the information to the network (2 phase commit) so that all the elevators remain synchronized.

-The network updates the shared states module with information about which nodes are connected to the network as well.
-This way only nodes connected to the network calls upon HRA.
-Nodes that are marked with "stuck" behaviour are not included in the HRA-input either.
-The shared states are then used to call upon the hall request assignment (HRA).
+Meanwhile, the network also sends updates back to the shared states module with information about alive nodes.
+This ensures that only connected and non-stuck nodes are included in the HRA (Hall request assigner)-input.
 Since all connected elevators calls upon the HRA with the same input, the ouput will also be identical.
-The hall requests are then translated and sent to the elevator.
+The hall requests are then translated and sent to the respective elevators.

-Shared state is also used when the network is syncronizing, as it hold all information about alle the elevators states as well as the hall requests.
-The synchronization starts with a "protocol request information".
-Then the shared states answers by sending the entire "shared state" to the network.
-In return the shared states receives "states" .....
+Shared state is also central to network syncronization.
+When the network initiates a synchronization protocol (sending a "protocol request information" signal), the shared states module responds by sending its entire local state to the network.
+In return it receives a final and consistent shared state.

 Conflict Resolver
 ----
+Used during synchronization

-The conflict resolver takes in a map of node names to their shared states.
-It will then generate a single shared state that will become the shared state used by all nodes on the network.
+The conflict resolver takes in a map of node names to their shared states and produces a single unified state to be used by all nodes.
 The main purpose of this function is to solve conflicts between the shared states.
 The following procedure is used:
 States - The owner of the state has priority, if none have been supplied by the owner the first entry is picked.
 (This ensures that the state will stay updated whenever a node is connected, and also keeps it around should the node crash.)
 Hall Requests - Assuming the worst possible case, we assume that if any node says a hall request exists, it exists.
 (The no dropping orders after turning on the light.)